Some 400 prisoners escape prison in Tripoli chaos

 Although the government is formally in charge, it does not control the capital where armed groups are allied to it but operate with autonomy, often motivated by money and power.

+To end the fighting the U.N. mission in Libya called on the “various concerned parties” to meet on Tuesday noon for an “urgent dialogue on the security situation.”

-Reporting by Ahmed Elumani; Additional reporting by Omar Fahmy; Writing by Ahmed Elumami and Ulf Laessing; editing by David Evans and Bill Trott
+Reporting by Ahmed Elumani, Ulf Laessing and Omar Fahmy; Writing by Ahmed Elumami and Ulf Laessing; editing by David Evans and Bill Trott